m-rutter/qlik-ts-data-model-type-validator/README.md

 ## Explanation

-A very small library (< 1KB gzipped + minified) with no dependencies that helps enable data model/load script specific compile and run time type checking for your typescript Qlik Engine-API/Core or Qlik Sense mashup projects.
+A very small library (< 1KB gzipped + minified) with no dependencies that helps enable app specific compile and run time type checking for your typescript Qlik Engine-API/Core or Qlik Sense mashup projects.
 Can be used in plain javascript projects if you get a bit creative.

 This library takes a reference to an Engine-API or Capabilities API app instance
 and:

--   Suggests a field and a variable `enum` definition to use in your project which repersents all field and variable identifiers defined in the load script
+-   Suggests a field and a variable `string enum` definition to use in your project which repersents all field and variable identifiers defined an app's load script
 -   Can validate those enums at runtime to alert you to changes
     -   e.g. that a field or variable has been created or dropped by a change in the load script whether by design or by accident
     -   "oh, I didn't realise that you were using that customer field.
 I accidentally commented out that entire section of the load script.
 Sorry for causing hours of fruitless debugging."
--   If those enums are used in inline Qlik expressions within your project, then updating the enums will create compile time errors in `tsc`, thus highlighting necessary changes that need to be made to reflect the the new load script
+-   If these enums are used in inline Qlik expressions within your project, then updating the enums will create compile time errors in `tsc`, thus highlighting necessary changes that need to be made to reflect the the new load script